IUDataStructuresCourse/course-web-page-spring-2025/lectures/hash-tables.md

 If keys are integers, we can use an array.

-Store items in array indexed by key (draw picture) use None to indicate absense of key.
+Store items in array indexed by key (draw picture) use null to indicate absense of key.

 What's good?